chernikovalexey/Kumquat/documentation/Kernel.md

 __ke.us.push([name, ]msg):__

-It adds `msg` to the end of the current storage (actually, storage is array because of requirement to store lots of values).
+It adds `msg` to the end of the current storage (actually, storage is an array because of requirement to store lots of values).
 You can also define `name`, then it will add `msg` to storage named `name` (if `name` storage does not exist, it will be created) instead of the current.

 ```javascript